Anyone can be a community solar subscriber if there’s a solar farm with availability in your utility area.

 saved by subscribers on electricity costs

 As a Certified B Corp and Public Benefit Corporation, we’re here to use business as a force for good.
-Do you have a healthy level of skepticism towards corporations?
+Do you have a healthy level of skepticism toward corporations?
 Good.
-We think you should too.
+We think everyone should.
 That’s why we share an annual impact report each year.
-Read our 2022 Impact Report to see us walk the talk for yourself.
+Read our 2023 Impact Report to see us walk the talk for yourself.

 In 2016, Neighborhood Sun set out to disrupt the broken utility industry that profits off pollution while distributing the health and financial costs to the customers it supposedly serves.
 Instead, Neighborhood Sun leverages collective action, empowering communities through access to clean, affordable energy, one individual or business at a time.
 Learn more about our corporate values and explore a breakdown of our B Corp Score to better understand how we use business as a force for good.